Beginner

 Parallax Approach

-Parallax combines quantitative methods with investment insight:
+Parallax combines quantitative methods with investment insight:- Factor-based stock selection

 - Systematic risk management